This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This hotel had everything they needed, it was clean, the room was large, and it was an easy 15-minute drive into Grand Canyon Village.

-6. Important Facts about Grand Canyon National Park
+Important Facts about Grand Canyon National Park in Winter

-- Entrance is $30 per vehicle and $25 for motorcyclists.
-We use our America the Beautiful Annual National Parks Pass which gives us unlimited visits to federal lands with no fees for 12 months for $80
+- The entrance fee is $30 per vehicle and $25 for motorcyclists.
+We use our America the Beautiful Annual National Parks Pass which gives us unlimited visits to federal lands with no entrance fees for 12 months for $80.

 - Check with the visitor center for any backcountry permits you may need if going off the beaten path.

-- Free shuttle buses run every 15- 20 minute and take you to most areas in the park except to Desert View.
+- Free shuttle buses run every 15- 20 minutes and take you to most areas in the park except Desert View.

 - Don’t forget, the North Rim is closed from Nov – May!